Sciebo-RDS/Sciebo-RDS/docs/content/doc/impl/central/token-storage.md

 ```

 Because of the secrecy of the Oauth2-secret, all plugin communication must be routed through a server structure that has access to this secret.
 This must then be behind a login page, so that the user must be authenticated.
 So RDS can be sure that the request is authorized by the user, because we trust the plugin system.
 If we can't do this, the OAuth2 provider is not trustworthy either, because an attacker can impersonate another person, and OAuth2 would lose its trust.

+For more informations, please take a look into [RDS-Web](/doc/impl/ingress/web/).

 ## ER Diagram